 4. Use an ethical search engine to look for gifts

 If researching gifts online, use non-for-profit Ecosia.
-80 per cent of their advertising revenue funds reforestation efforts in countries like Brazil and Indonesia.
+The search engine diverts 80% of its advertising revenue towards reforestation efforts in countries like Brazil and Indonesia.
 Plus, they don’t save your searches, track the websites you visit, or sell your data.

 5. Choose cards wisely – and recycle any you receive

-The UK sends an estimated 1.05bn Christmas cards each year, but 1bn of them don’t get recycled – the equivalent of cutting down nearly 350,000 trees.
-1 Tree Cards sell 100 per cent recycled cards, printed with vegan inks and using renewable energy.
+The UK sends an estimated 1.05bn Christmas cards each year, but an estimated 1bn of them don’t get recycled – the equivalent of cutting down nearly 350,000 trees.
+1 Tree Cards sell 100% recycled cards, printed with vegan inks and using renewable energy.
 Plus, for every card they send, they plant a tree through Eden Reforestation Projects.
 Alternatively, buy recycled or FSC-certified cards and avoid those with glitter or plastic.

 6. Buy less and buy ethically

-A YouGov survey found that 57 per cent of people in the UK receive at least one unwanted gift, so ask people what they want for Christmas – or give them a few options to choose from.
-Our own ethical gift guide has lots of great ideas, but focus on buying less and buying better.
+A YouGov survey found that 57% of people in the UK receive at least one unwanted gift, so ask people what they want for Christmas – or give them a few options to choose from.
+Focus on buying less and buying better.

 7. Regifting and secondhand gifts